Graceful Degradation

 1. Inscription data is permanent and readable forever

-2. L2 contracts continue to function short-term
+2. L2 process instances continue to function short-term

 3. Admin re-inscribes a recovery record (child of original)